rizinorg/cutter/docs/source/plugins.rst

 Cutter supports writing plugins in both C++ and Python.
 If you are unsure of which language to choose, starting with Python is strongly suggested as it provides a faster and simpler workflow.
+You can find example plugins `here <https://github.com/rizinorg/cutter/tree/dev/src/plugins>`__.

 If you plan to implement support for a new file format or architecture, Cutter plugins are not the correct approach.
-Instead, you will want to implement a Rizin plugin, which is documented `here <https://book.rizin.re/plugins/intro.html>`_.
+Instead, you will want to implement a Rizin plugin, which is documented `here <https://book.rizin.re/src/plugins/intro.html>`__.

 Loading and Overview